raatiniemi/me/content/thoughts/introducing-worker.md

 If I'd work 15 minutes overtime one day, this would be displayed as `+0.15` on the time report.

-If this seem similar to your schedule, why not give it a try?
+If this seems similar to your schedule, why not give it a try?
 It's available at [Google Play as open beta](https://play.google.com/apps/testing/me.raatiniemi.worker), feedback is always appreciated.